 You should also consider staying in your job if you haven’t pinpointed a specific reason why you want to leave.
 It’s easy to say you don’t like your work environment, but what about it don’t you like?
 Is it a particular person?
 A set of rules?
 If you like the actual work you do on a daily basis, there are probably things you can do or adjustments that can be made to your environment to make it better.

 One of the biggest risk factors to think about before you quit is how it might affect your lifestyle.
 Whether you live alone or have a family to care for, a sudden lack of a paycheck can make a big difference in the way you live.
 Bills and responsibilities don’t stop suddenly.
 If you know that you need that paycheck to continue living comfortably, it’s probably a better idea to wait until you have another job in the works.

 Just as there are considerations that need to be made about staying in your job, there are reasons to consider for quitting.
 There are simply some things that you shouldn’t have to deal with for too long.
 Sometimes, a career simply doesn’t work out.
 It’s better to ‘get out’ quickly rather than drag yourself down into years of feeling unsatisfied and unfulfilled.

 Let’s take a look at a few of the best reasons you should quit your job before having a new one:

 If you can start a job search quietly while you’re still working, that’s a smart solution.
 You may not have something lined up before you quit, but at least you’ll have a head start.
-The best thing to do if you’re considering a change is to be as prepared as possible.
+The best thing to do if you’re considering a change of career is to be as prepared as possible.
 Some options might include:

 You could consider these alternatives to bridge between leaving your job suddenly and having a new one lined up.
 You’ll likely feel a lot better about yourself and your situation if you keep these bridges in mind and try to put some of them into place.